abhaykapoorofficial1-crypto/Student-Management-System/README.md

 # Student-Management-System
 Student Management System is a Java console-based project built using OOP concepts.
 It allows users to add, view, search, and delete student records through a menu-driven interface.
 The project demonstrates classes, objects, ArrayList, and basic CRUD operations.
-# Student Management System

-A simple console-based Student Management System developed in Java using Object-Oriented Programming (OOP) concepts.
-This project allows users to manage student records efficiently through a menu-driven interface.

 ## Features
 * Add Student Records
 * View All Students
 * Search Student by ID